India to expand vaccinations but supplies tight, imports delayed

 MORE IMPORTS

-India has also urged Pfizer (PFE.N), Moderna (MRNA.O) and Johnson and Johnson (JNJ.N) to provide it with vaccines.
+India has also urged Pfizer, Moderna and Johnson and Johnson to provide it with vaccines.
 Pfizer said it was talking to the government, while J&J has sought approval to do a small local trial but has not made any plans to sell it.
 Moderna has not commented.

 Of the three, only J&J has a local production partner.